corona-warn-app/cwa-server/docs/how_to/FAQ.md

 #####<u>Migration-related Flyway errors occur, e.g.: org.flywaydb.core.api.FlywayException: Validate failed: </u>

-Shut the postgres docker container down and delete it, as well as the corresponding docker volume (`$ docker volumes prune`).
+Stop the postgres docker container and delete it, as well as the corresponding docker volume (`$ docker volumes prune`).
 Then rebuild and restart the container.

 #####<u>After updating Docker, the container do not start properly or cant be interacted with</u>